- Connect changes in the Earth’s atmosphere with evolutionary changes in the Earth’s biosphere.

 Often the major eras and periods of Earth history are arranged on a clock face in an effort to visualize the amount of time that has passed since each period, as such:

-- There was no oxygen in early Earth’s atmosphere or oceans.
-Increases in ocean and atmospheric oxygen levels begin with appearance of cyanobacteria about 2.7 billion years ago (Bya).
+- While there was no oxygen in early Earth’s atmosphere or oceans, by about 3.5 Ga, we start seeing the first traces of O2 in the atmosphere.
+These increases in ocean and atmospheric oxygen levels become quite large with appearance of cyanobacteria about 2.7 billion years ago (Bya).
 That means it takes almost half trip: we’ve traveled about 200 miles and we’re at the GA/FL border before we start seeing evidence of increasing oxygen levels on Earth.
 The first eukaryotes appear in the fossil record after oxygen begins to accumulate about 1.5 BYA, about halfway between Tifton and Macon, near Cordele, GA.
 This isn’t much of a landmark, but we could stop and get lunch.
 Oxygen didn’t accumulate all at once, and evidence indicates that the oceans weren’t fully oxygenated until 850 milling years ago (Mya), which puts us all the way up to Macon, GA – only about 80 miles from Tech.

 Now let’s zoom in a little: